'DNA' for valuable property helps law enforcement return stolen items

-The product uses tiny chips you can put on anything to keep track of, even if it gets stolen.
+The product uses tiny chips to help you keep track of anything, even if it gets stolen.

 "From the naked eye you can't see the liquid, you cant see the chip," says Precinct 1 Constable, Alan Rosen.